 Discovering where your money mindset comes from and whether it is helpful to you today will play a significant role in mastering your money.

 A money mindset is your prevailing attitude to money and your finances.
 This money mindset drives what you do with your money and how you think about money.
 More or less affecting every way you act and react to money in your life.

-It’s the lens that you make money decisions through every day, and for better or worse, it can make your money management and achievement of your goals a blessing or a curse.
+It’s the lens through which you make money decisions every day, and for better or worse, it can make your money management and achievement of your goals a blessing or a curse.